louisheath/nodejs-course/notes.md

 NoSQL db - collections of documents, which contain fields.

 Each document gets a uniquely generated id.
 12 Bytes.
 Made up of a time stamp, the process id, a counter and a random number.
 We can retrieve this data from the key to inform us of when and by whom the document was stored by.

+### Mongoose

+Provides ORM - Object Relational Mapping.
+'Classes' for our documents, validation and defaults.

 ## Other